myneighborh/company-success-prediction/README.md

 Using various financial and operational indicators, the model quantifies the likelihood of future success.

 #### Project Overview:
 This project uses the XGBoost regression model to predict company success probabilities based on diverse features.
 Optuna was used to tune hyperparameters, and the evaluation metric was Mean Absolute Error (MAE).
-The model was trained using a hold-out validation strategy via `train_test_split`.
+The model was trained and validated using **Stratified K-Fold Cross Validation**, which preserves the distribution of the target variable across all folds for more reliable evaluation.

+#### Final Result:

 #### Data Preprocessing:
 The original dataset includes the following features: